findshady/cryptonite_taskphase_suraj/niteCTF 2024/niteCTF.md

 * DeepSound yielded 2 secret files, one was a .txt file so they don't get sued and the other was a .mkv file that was just a video of Malfoy getting bodied by BuckBeak.

-* Next, I ran the command `mkvinfo screech.kmv` to find
+* Next, I ran the command `mkvinfo screech.mkv` to find
 ```bash
 + Attachments
 | + Attached